Clive Humby: Personal life

-Philanthropy

 Humby is a trustee of the Royal Academy, as well as chairman of the Friends of the Royal Academy.

 Board directorships and honours

-He was awarded an OBE for services to Data and UK Business in the 2019 Birthday Honours.
+He was awarded an OBE for "services to Data and UK Business" in the 2019 Birthday Honours.

 He is on the retail advisory board of LetterOne, an international investment business.
 He is also a board director of Holland & Barrett.

 Humby holds honorary doctorates in engineering from the University of Sheffield, and in Business Administration from Kingston University London.
 He is an Honorary Companion of the Operational Research Society.
 He holds Honorary Fellowships of the Institute of Mathematics and its Applications, the Institute of Direct & Digital Marketing, and the Market Research Society of which he is also Patron.

 Books

 Humby, along with Terry Hunt and Tim Phillips co-authored the book entitled Scoring Points.
-Published in 2008 by Kogan Page Limited, Scoring Points explains how Tesco Clubcard was conceived, launched and developed.
+Published in 2008 by Kogan Page Limited, the book explains how Tesco Clubcard was conceived, launched and developed.